 A) The longer a site loads typically means the less chances a person will wait for it to happen, so if you have good hosting, you can generally avoid this problem and considering my friend is making good money from this venture, the speed issue doesn’t appear to be a big deal.

-By the way, I recommend hosting from this company, which provides security, high quality hosting and other benefits, like training to build up the site, all included in it’s premium package.
-Learn more.
+By the way, I recommend hosting from this company, Wealthy Affiliate, which provides security, high quality hosting and other benefits, like training to build up the site, all included in it’s premium package.

 B) Site rankings on Google and other search engines are impacted by slow load times, so this may result in lower rankings in certain cases.
 I hope this is something Mediavine and hosting companies can figure out in the future, which would make it much more recommendable (even though it already is).